Jazz survive late rally, edge Pistons 117-105 - WHIZ News

 Bogdanovic slammed the door on a further rally with back-to-back corner threes, giving the Jazz a 115-105 lead with 48.6 seconds to go.

+Detroit, who has wins over the Philadelphia 76ers and Los Angeles Lakers in its last five games, narrowly missed on being a giant killer yet again.

+“We put ourselves in position to win against one of the best teams in our league again, so that’s all we can ask for right now at this stage of our program,” Pistons coach Dwane Casey said.

-Mitchell and Conley each scored a pair of baskets on the first four Jazz possessions and it helped Utah build up a 24-9 lead in the first quarter.
+Mitchell and Conley each scored a pair of baskets on the first four Jazz possessions and it helped Utah build up a 24-9 first quarter lead.
 The Jazz capitalized on poor shooting from the Pistons.
 Detroit missed 12 of its first 16 shots and trailed by double digits for much of the quarter.
-Utah shot 54% from the field in the same stretch.

 The Pistons went nearly five minutes during the first quarter without scoring a basket before Grant’s jumper with 2:08 left in the quarter ended the drought.